Sleeman Breweries: Revival

 Five decades later, in 1984, John W. Sleeman CM of Oakville, Ontario, great-great-grandson of John H. Sleeman, acquired the book of family beer recipes from his aunt Florian.
 He incorporated the new Sleeman Brewing and Malting Co.
-Ltd. in Guelph and began producing beer in 1988 with backing from Stroh Brewery Company for much of the $3-million he needed, a loan from a Detroit bank, and about $500,000 of his own money.
+Ltd. in Guelph and began producing beer in 1988 with backing from Stroh Brewery Company for much of the $3 million he needed, a loan from a Detroit bank, and about $500,000 of his own money.
 The company flourished.

 In 2006, Sleeman Breweries was purchased by Sapporo Breweries for $400 million; in the agreement, John W. Sleeman sold all of his shares to Sapporo but continued as president until 2010.
 In 2012, the company produced 1157420 hL of beverages, an increase of approximately 40000 hL over the previous year.

 As of 2020, the company's President and CEO was Jesse Hanazawa.
 The company was brewing its products in three cities: Guelph, Ontario; Chambly, Quebec; and Vernon, British Columbia.
 These facilities were manufacturing Sleeman, Okanagan Spring and Unibroue Canadian beers as well as the Sapporo, Old Milwaukee and Pabst Blue Ribbon brands.
-(The plant in Dartmouth, Nova Scotia was closed in 2013.)
+The company previously operated a plant in Dartmouth, Nova Scotia, until its closure in 2013.